alancmlhk/erb-backend-project/README.md

 ```
     $ npm run dev
 ```
-Then open in broswer with url localhost:5000
+Then open in broswer with url localhost:5000.

+Further description can be found in documentation.